 The University of Arizona Health Sciences (UAHS) is the statewide leader in biomedical research and health-professions training.
 Its network of health-related organizations reaches across the state of Arizona and beyond to provide critically needed, highly specialized health and medical training and outreach services to Arizona's major cities, towns, Native American reservations, and its most remote communities.
 Its mission is to improve health and human potential by educating the next generation of health care professionals, investigating and solving critical health care problems, providing compassionate and culturally sensitive care, and building healthier communities for all.
-With a multidisciplinary, collaborative plan for growth, UAHS concentrates on four areas of research excellence: Health Disparities/Equity, Population Health and Health Outcomes, Precision Health, and Neuroscience.

-The UAHS is one of the top-ranked academic medical centers in the southwestern United States, garnering more than \$400 million in research grants and contracts annually.
-It is focused on five vitally important health care initiatives: Next-Generation Education, Precision Health Care for All, Innovations in Healthy Aging, Creating Defenses Against Disease, and New Frontiers for Better Health.
-University of Arizona Health Sciences comprises the College of Health Sciences, College of Medicine - Phoenix, College of Medicine - Tucson, College of Nursing, R. Ken Coit College of Pharmacy, and Mel and Enid Zuckerman College of Public Health.
-Additionally, 15 centers are dedicated to excellence in cancer, neurodegenerative and respiratory diseases, pandemic preparedness, precision health care, and pain and addiction.
-UAHS employs has approximately 900 faculty members and 6,700 students on campuses in Tucson, Phoenix and Gilbert, Arizona.
+The UAHS is one of the top-ranked academic medical centers in the southwestern United States, garnering more than \$248 million in research grants, contracts, and awards annually.
+It is focused on five vitally important health care initiatives: Next-Generation Education, Precision Health Care for All, Improving Health and Well-Being, Creating Defenses Against Disease, and New Frontiers for Better Health.
+University of Arizona Health Sciences includes the College of Health Sciences, College of Medicine - Phoenix, College of Medicine - Tucson, College of Nursing, R. Ken Coit College of Pharmacy, and Mel and Enid Zuckerman College of Public Health.
+Additionally, 12 centers are dedicated to excellence in cancer; neurodegenerative and respiratory diseases; precision health care; pain and addiction; biomedical informatics, health technology innovation and simulation training; and pandemic preparedness.
+UAHS employs approximately 3,000 people and has approximately 7,700 students on campuses in Tucson, Phoenix and Gilbert, Arizona.